datasciencemonkey/vdmml-open/README.md

-This repository has a collection of demos specfic to RCCM.
+This repository has a collection of demos specfic to the python SWAT package.
 Showcases Viya's open capabilities